Music is all around us – we know you hear it, but are you really listening?

 On our latest episode, we’re taking a road trip!
 Where are we going, you ask?
 We’ll be traveling through music!
 How will we get around?
 By following our musical road map, which we call musical form!
 As you travel through a song or piece of music, your brain is constantly checking in with itself, asking where this music is going and checking to see if it has heard these notes before or if they are new.
 We’ve got our snacks and GPS at the ready, and we’re bringing our friends Freddie Mercury, The Backstreet Boys, and Taylor Swift.

 A few years ago, Rolling Stone magazine polled its readers about what they considered the best rock cover of all time.
 Without question, the leader in the poll was Jimi Hendrix’s cover of Bob Dylan’s “All Along the Watchtower.”

 This variation on the original song was so well received that Bob Dylan ended up changing the way he played it to be more like Hendrix.
 On our latest episode we’re looking at all kinds of variations in music and how composers and performers play with musical ideas to keep us tuned in and interested.

 On this episode, we’ll solve the greatest mystery of ALL time… What’s the true difference between pop and classical music?

 To do this, we’re going to look further into the biggest breakup of all time – that of Adele and Wolfgang Amadeus Mozart.
-Maybe we guess should be more specific.
+Maybe we should be more specific.
 We’re talking about the big breakup between classical and pop music.
-How did one style, pop music (aka Adele) started out intertwined in a relationship with classical music (aka Mozart), and where did their differences became so great that they decided to call it quits and go their separate ways?
+How did one style, pop music (aka Adele) start out intertwined in a relationship with classical music (aka Mozart), and where did their differences become so great that they decided to call it quits and go their separate ways?

 Are you drawn to a song’s music or lyrics first?